 In order to assess the content validity of Preffi 2.0, 10 estimators were asked to estimate, according to their understanding of the Preffi 2.0 theoretical background, the level in which each of the 121 items of the Preffi 2.0 instrument is in accordance with the specific quality indicators and essential for assessing these indicators.
 The theoretical background of Preffi 2.0 was explained to the estimators at the beginning of the Questionnaire.
-For each Preffi 2.0 item estimators marked their scores on the five-point Likert scale in which 1 stood for "Completely not in accordance with the theory and not essential", 2 for "Not in accordance with the theory and not essential", 4 for "Mostly in accordance with the theory and essential" and 5 stood for "Completely in accordance with the theory and elaborate their opinion about the accordance of the instrument items with the theoretical background of the Preffi 2.0 item, the content validity scores were computed at the level of each Preffi 2.0 cluster and at the level of the whole instrument.
+For each Preffi 2.0 item estimators marked their scores on the five-point Likert scale in which 1 stood for "Completely not in accordance with the theory and not essential", 2 for "Not in accordance with the theory and essential", 3 for "Partially in accordance with the theory and essential" and 5 stood for "Completely in accordance with the theory and essential".
+At the end of the Questionnaire, estimators could write additional comments and elaborate their opinion about the accordance of the instrument items with the theoretical background of the Preffi 2.0 instrument.
+Besides assessing the content validity of each Preffi 2.0 item, the content validity scores were computed at the level of each Preffi 2.0 cluster and at the level of the whole instrument.